-1. As part of the Planning Service's continuous improvement programme, it has been noted that the procedures that are followed in circumstances where planning permission is refused by the Planning Committee contrary to officer recommendation or the council's case is altered as a result of supplementary evidence being submitted by an applicant are not as clear as they might be and have never been documented.

-- 2. The Planning Committee considered a proposed protocol that sets out the responsibilities and the procedures that should be followed where: - There is a change in circumstances between the determination of a planning application and the determination of any subsequent appeal that warrants a change in the council's case, - Council planning officers are unable to represent the Council due to a potential conflict with their professional code of conduct, - A local member's view is contrary to that of the council as a whole. - 3.
+- As part of the Planning Service's continuous improvement programme, it has been noted that the procedures that are followed in circumstances where planning permission is refused by the Planning Committee contrary to officer recommendation or the council's case is altered as a result of supplementary evidence being submitted by an applicant are not as clear as they might be and have never been documented. - 2.
+The Planning Committee considered a proposed protocol that sets out the responsibilities and the procedures that should be followed where: - There is a change in circumstances between the determination of a planning application and the determination of any subsequent appeal that warrants a change in the council's case, - Council planning officers are unable to represent the Council due to a potential conflict with their professional code of conduct, - A local member's view is contrary to that of the council as a whole. - 3.
 The Planning Committee agreed the proposed protocol, which is attached as appendix 1 to this report, with the addition of a note to explain the different processes that are available in determining an appeal.
-It is intended that the appeal protocol would read alongside the existing Officer/Member Code of Conduct and the Officer/Member Protocol. - 4.
-The Committee is asked to consider any changes to the protocol suggested by the Planning Committee and make any appropriate recommendations for changes to the Constitution to Council for its consideration.
+It is intended that the appeal protocol would be read alongside the existing Officer/Member Code of Conduct and the Officer/Member Protocol. - 4.
+The Audit and Standards Committee at its meeting on 21 May 2020 also considered the proposed protocol suggested by the Planning Committee and recommended to Full Council its inclusion within the Constitution as outlined.

-IMPLICATIONS Finance The protocol seeks to formalise the current practices of the council and so the costs associated with the appointment of external consultants to represent the council at such inquiries is not expected to increase and will be met from existing budgets.
+IMPLICATIONS Finance The protocol seeks to formalise the current practices of the council and so, the costs associated with the appointment of external consultants to represent the council at such inquiries is not expected to increase and will be met from existing budgets.
 Where it is not possible to meet these costs from existing budgets, any additional budgetary requirements will be considered on a case by case basis.
 Legal None directly arising from this report.
 Community Safety None directly arising from this report.
 Human Rights and Equalities None directly arising from this report.
 Sustainability and Environmental Impact None directly arising from this report.
 Health & Safety and Risk Management The establishment of a clear protocol will reduce the risk associated with the appeal process in such circumstances and help to ensure that the reputation of the organisation is maintained.

-LEAD AUTHOR CONTACT DETAILS DATE Mark Evans mark.evans@fylde.gov.uk May 2020
+LEAD AUTHOR CONTACT DETAILS DATE Mark Evans mark.evans@fylde.gov.uk June 2020

-BACKGROUND PAPERS Name of document Date Where available for inspection Constitution 2019 Fylde Council Website Planning Committee Minutes 22 January 2020 Fylde Council Website (Item 10 refers)
+BACKGROUND PAPERS Name of document Date Where available for inspection Constitution 2019 Fylde Council Website Planning Committee Minutes Audit & Standards Committee 22 January 2020 and 21 May 2020 Fylde Council Website (Item 10 refers)

-Attachments

-Appendix 1- (Draft) Planning Appeal Protocol
+Attachments - Appendix 1- (Draft) Planning Appeal Protocol